 Unfortunately, today most people aren’t really living a full life.
 They exist in state three, “at sea”, which is a modern version of the nautical phrase “all at sea”.

 A nautical expression that dates to the time when accurate navigational aids weren’t available.
 Any ship that was out of sight of land was without references to navigate by, leaving it in an uncertain position and in danger of becoming lost.
 Today, the expression or its shortened form “at sea” is used to describe someone who is confused, bewildered and unable to understand.

 - Crossed the United States and back before the age of three

 Played on the front floor of the car, between my mother’s feet, all the way from California to Massachusetts

 - Attended the third, fourth and fifth grades in Guantanamo Bay, Cuba

 - Graduated from high school in Subic Bay, Republic of the Philippines

 And, of course, left high school to join the Navy.

 After all, what else would any legitimate S.O.B. be expected to do?

-This site is maintained by eQuoria, which is headquartered in the Heart of the Silicon Valley, San Jose, California.
+This site is maintained by eQuoria, which is headquartered, Gold River, California.